The Pin-Up Girls: Overhaul

-2014 Rebirth & Release of "Can't Stand Waiting Here" (single)
+2014 rebirth and release of "Can't Stand Waiting Here" (single)

 With a new line-up in his arsenal, Castro sent demos to indie labels in the U.S. including HolyZone Records.
 Chip Flores, CEO of HolyZone Records, replied to Castro and said: "I get thousands of songs sent in every day.
 My staff tries to listen to as many as possible.
 The Pin-Ups’ music came through and we all had the same smile on our face like finally something different and fresh."
-Moreover, Peter Godwin (singer) of the 80's band Metro (British band) posited that the song was "Very retro!
-Could almost be The Buzzcocks!".
-The single "Can't Stand Waiting Here" will be released and promoted in the Philippines and The U.S. However, it is not certain if the band will be signed by Flores.
+Moreover, Peter Godwin of the '80s band Metro posited that the song was "Very retro!
+Could almost be the Buzzcocks!".
+The single "Can't Stand Waiting Here" was to be released and promoted in the Philippines and the US.
+However, it is not certain if the band was signed by Flores.

-Notable online magazine Vandals on the Wall called the single as "sun-drenched indie pop informed by a swoon-worthy chorus and a driving backbeat.
+Notable online magazine Vandals on the Wall described the single as "sun-drenched indie pop informed by a swoon-worthy chorus and a driving backbeat.
 It delivers on the promise of accessibility and surprising melodic detours while also highlighting the band’s love for Britpop, indie-rock and new wave.
 At its heart is pure pop confection set to summer warmth: the kind that blasts on alt-radio and invites a crowd sing-along."

-Break-Up
+Break-up and Castro forming the Beautiful Letdown

 After a successful relaunch, the band unexpectedly broke-up allegedly due to commitment issues from the other members.
 Reports mentioned that Castro was fed up with the tardiness and lack of commitment of the other members.
-Castro is forming a new band at the moment.

-The Beautiful Letdown

-Castro formed The Beautiful Letdown (band), name after Switchfoot's album, right after the dissolution of The Pin-Ups in January 2016 but it took him a year to find the right members.
+Castro formed the Beautiful Letdown, a band named after Switchfoot's album, right after the dissolution of the Pin-Ups in January 2016 but it took him a year to find the right members.

+Castro joins Violent Playground

+In July 2023, Castro was invited by frontman RJ Oca to join the reformed veteran group Violent Playground.

+Reformation and Hello Pain vinyl release

+Rick Olivares of Eikon Records Philippines announced that the band had reformed and will release their first album Hello Pain on vinyl in April 2024.